PrzemekTypa/BookTracker-mobile/README.md

 - Clone the repository and open it in **Android Studio**.
 - Open the `BookTracker-Mobile` project and run it on an emulator or connected device.

+---

+## 📱 BookTracker Mobile App

+This section will be regularly updated with details, development progress, and documentation related to the mobile application.